Skip to content

 approximate(f, domain)

-Adaptively compute a rational interpolant on a curve, path, or region.
+Adaptively compute a rational interpolant on a continuous or discrete domain.

 Arguments